ZaPicc/WRO2023-PA-WISETREELOVERS/README.md

 This months were to focus on the programming part, that is the most complicated because he had a lot of issues and complications with ROS.
 Also we got some help that gave us recomendations with the problems and better solutions.

+We had to buy an encoder to be able to interpret the speed of the car.
+The arduino nano stopped working forcing us to make a complete change in the electronics and the python system as such collapsed.
+In ROS there were some errors which literally meant that we had to re-install the system.
+Thanks to the fact that we had to delete python3.10 because we thought it was very new when we uninstalled python 3.10 our system stopped working, it crashed and we had to re-install everything. 👍

 ### Now, after talking of the story, basically the robot works this way: